LSanten/LSanten.github.io/_mms-md/DESIGNING-WITH-COUNTRY-A.md

 ---
 layout: default
+subtitle: A design methodology to rebuild relationships between the land and people
-title: "Designing with country a"
+title: Designing with country
 ---
 # Designing with country
 ## A design methodology to rebuild relationships between the land and people